-"...
+". . .
 Be assured that the entire European proletariat, and all that have a feeling for freedom and independence in their heart, have their eyes fixed on Paris.
-And if Paris is for the present crushed, I remind you that the struggle in Paris is only a small affair of outposts, that the main conflict in Europe is still before us, and that ere many decades pass away the battle-cry of the Parisian proletariat, war to the palace, peace to the cottage, death to want and idleness, will be the battle-cry of the entire European proletariat."
+And if Paris is for the present crushed, I remind you that the struggle in Paris is only a small affair of outposts, that the main conflict in Europe is still before us, and that ere many decades pass away the battlecry of the Parisian proletariat, war to the palace, peace to the cottage, death to want and idleness, will be the battlecry of the entire European proletariat." •

 Just as true as the first declaration of Marx was his second.
-The Commune wasted too much time in the discussion of petty things, it was cursed from the beginning with unconscionably long-winded talkers and demagogues, it was weighed down by sentimental adherence to the traditions of 1793; it was characterised by the indecision and unsureness of lack of leadership and clarity of purpose, program and aim; it did not have a conscious and revolutionary working class party which would have enriched it with the sure, dominating organisation of action; the Commune was palsied by a respect for that very legality which it was vaunting; it tolerated the mouthers of phrases, the incompetence of its generals and anarchy of its organisation; it suffered from a multitude of witless opinions and neglected to build a powerful army out of the forces at its command in order to take the offensive.
-It did not even organise its defence.
+The Commune wasted too much time in the discussion of petty things, it was cursed from the beginning with unconscionably long-winded talkers and demagogues, it was weighed down by sentimental adherence to the traditions of 1793; it was characterized by the indecision and unsureness of lack of leadership and clarity of purpose, program and aim; it did not have a conscious and revolutionary working class party which would have enriched it with the sure, dominating organization of action; the Commune was palsied by a respect for that very legality which it was vaunting; it tolerated the mouthers of phrases, the incompetence of its generals and anarchy of its organization; it suffered from a multitude of witless opinions and neglected to build a powerful army out of the forces at its comand in order to take the offensive.
+It did not even organize its defense.

-Yet, the very impetus of its own revolutionary existence
+Yet, the very impetus of its own revolutionary existence was tremendous.
+The Commune took hold of the old bureaucratic and militarist apparatus, the bourgeois state, and crushed it in its hands, and on its broken fragments it placed the dictatorship of the proletariat, the workingmen of Paris organized as the ruling class of France.
+With a single stroke it abolished the standing army of the Second Empire and the Third

-was tremendous.
-The Commune took hold of the old bureaucratic and militarist apparatus, the bourgeois state, and crushed it in its hands, and on its broken fragments it placed the dictatorship of the proletariat, the working men of Paris organised as the ruling class of France.
-With a single stroke it abolished the standing army of the Second Empire and the Third Republic and replaced it with the people's militia, a force, directly responsible to the Commune, of all the men capable of bearing arms.
-It took the first steps towards the suppression of the enemy of the proletariat - weak and lacking in determination as these steps were - by the suppression of a number of anti-Communard journals, the arrest of the conspiring Versaillais within the walls of Paris, the virtual declaration of war against Thiers by the taking of hostages, the sorties against the Versailles forces and the appeals to the province for support.
+• Quoted by Kirkup from Mehring's History of the German Social Democracy.
+Republic and replaced it with the people's militia, a force, directly responsible to the Commune, of all the men capable of bearing arms.
+It took the first steps towards the suppression of the enemy of the proletariat-weak and lacking in determination as these steps were-by the suppression of a number of anti-Communard journals, the arrest of the conspiring Versaillese within the walls of Paris, the virtual declaration of war against Thiers by the taking of hostages, the sorties against the Versailles forces and the appeals to the province for support.